placekit/api-reference/README.md

 ## ⚖️ License

-PlaceKit API Reference is an open-sourced software licensed under the [MIT license](./LICENSE).
+PlaceKit API Reference is an open-sourced software licensed under the [CC-BY-SA-4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
+The API usage depends on our [Terms and Conditions](https://placekit.io/terms).